- College Leadership

 - Adhere to job requirements in a professional and competent manner;

 - Provide competent and efficient service to the college;

 - Avoid real or apparent conflict of interest between responsibilities as an employee and any outside interests;

 - Maintain confidentiality of student, employee and college records;

-- Follow “Colorado Community College System Code of Ethics” (BP 3-70) which applies to system and state employees including Arapahoe Community College employees.
+- Follow “Colorado Community College System Code of Ethics” (BP 3-70) which applies to system and state employees including ACC employees.